 Ergonomic Metal Frame for higher blade tension and prevents the blade from being released when dropped.
 Soft Touch Handles ensure comfortable sawing grip and prevents slippage

 I like Irwin tools; it feels like Irwin have a great blend of quality and value going on at the moment.
 The Irwin quick clamps, for instance, are my go-to clamps.
-This Hacksaw from Irwin is no exception, coming in at under £20 while also offering superb quality.
+This from Irwin is no exception, coming in at under £20 while also offering superb quality.

-The I-125 Hacksaw is a high tension saw capable of reaching over 125kg of blade tension, which is pretty good in a small handheld saw.
-It also has an excellent soft grip as well as built-in blade storage so you will never be caught short again while out on site.
+The I-125 is a high tension saw capable of reaching over 125kg of , which is pretty good in a small handheld saw.
+It also has an excellent soft as well as built-in storage for spare saw blades so you will never be caught short again while out on site.

-Another great feature of the I-125 is the 24 teeth per inch (tpi) blade.
+Another great feature of the I-125 is the 24 teeth per inch (tpi) .
 We found it sharp, capable of producing excellent clean cuts and also incredibly long-wearing; ours is still going strong after five months of use!

 Maximum comfort with minimum effort due to the ergonomic design.
 Quick easy blade change and tension system.
 Supplied with a 300 mm (12") Sandflex 24 tpi bi-metal blade

-As we mentioned in our best coping saw guide, Bacho is a name synonymous with quality, and this excellent hacksaw is undoubtedly no different.
-The ergonomic handle feels great in hand and allows for extended use without rubbing or putting excess strain on your hand, ideal if you intend to use this for extended periods of time.
+As we mentioned in our best coping saw guide , Bacho is a name synonymous with quality, and this excellent is undoubtedly no different.
+The feels great in hand and allows for extended use without rubbing or putting excess strain on your hand, ideal for giving you lots of without hurting or rubbing.

-As with the Irwin, this comes complete with a 24 tpi blade which is a brilliant little cutter, slicing through anything you throw at it with ease.
-It also features a blade tensioning system which we found really easy to use and also quick!
+As with the Irwin, this comes complete with a 24 tpi which is a brilliant little cutter, slicing through anything you throw at it with ease.
+It also features a tensioning system which we found really easy to use and also quick!
 This system does seem to do well at increasing the and then making sure it stays there.

-The one downside to the Bacho, when compared to the Irwin, is the lack of blade storage in the handle.
-Not a massive issue but we do like the ease of carrying spare blades without thought.
+The one downside to the Bacho, when compared to the Irwin, is the lack of in the handle.
+Not a massive issue but we do like the ease of carrying without thought.